What You Should Know About the New Illinois Cell Phone Law

-Also, a driver who causes a crash because of their distracted driving could be looking at criminal penalties, up to and including jail time.
-Governor Pritzker signed a bill on July 19th, 2019 that raises the first-offense penalty to a Class A misdemeanors carrying a fine up to $2,500 and up to one year in jail if the distracted driving results in an accident with serious bodily harm, according to Illinois Public Media.
-If death results from the accident it is a Class 4 felony with a penalty of 1 to 3 years in prison and a fine up to $25,000.
+Also, a driver who causes a crash because of their distracted driving could be looking at criminal penalties.
+These could be up to and including jail time.
+Governor Pritzker signed a bill on July 19th, 2019 that raises the first-offense penalty to a Class A misdemeanors.
+This carries a fine up to $2,500 and one year in jail if the driving results in an accident with serious bodily harm.
+(Illinois Public Media) If death results from the accident it is a Class 4 felony with a penalty of 1 to 3 years in prison.
+There is also a fine up to $25,000.

 Exceptions to the Illinois Cell Phone Law

 The penalties of Illinois distracted driving laws are severe, and for good reason.
 However, there are some exceptions to the new Illinois cell phone law.

 Illinois distracted driving law offers certain exceptions for drivers, when they may use a handheld device on the road:

 - While parked on the shoulder of a roadway; or

 - While stopped due to normal traffic being obstructed and the vehicle is in neutral or park.

 Although you may attract law enforcement during these situations, you should be able to drive away penalty-free.

 The National Highway Traffic Safety Administration (NHTSA, 2017) reports that distracted driving took the lives of more than 3,100 people.
 Drivers and pedestrians are protected by these new rules.